 ASF Italia is the Italian chapter of Architecture Sans Frontières International, an independent network gathering 33 not for profit design organisations spread all over the world.

-The internship will take place in Mali, and it will focus on construction designing for Schools and Educational Institutes.
-The ideal candidate is fluent in French.
+The proposed internship took place in Mali, and it focused on construction designing for savannah village communities.
+The ideal candidate for this destination is fluent in French.

 AVSI Foundation is a non-profit organization founded in 1972 that implements development and humanitarian aid projects in 33 countries, including Italy.